Hotels in Providence, Rhode Island

 Which hotels in Providence, Rhode Island offer free parking?

-Which hotels in Providence, Rhode Island have a pool?
+Which hotels in Providence, Rhode Island have an outdoor pool?

 Which hotels in Providence, Rhode Island have suites or extra space?

-Which hotels in Providence, Rhode Island have an in-room kitchen or kitchenette?
+Which hotels in Providence, Rhode Island have a full in-room kitchen?

 Ready to book in Providence?